jasmcaus/caer/docs/README.md

 ## Load Images
-`caer.load_img` reads in an image from a specified filepath.
+`caer.imread` reads in an image from a specified filepath.

 **Arguments**
 - `image_path`: Path to an image (filepath or URL)